December 3, 2020

 - Tenants infected with COVID-19 face the loss of their housing through the use of an execution.

-- Attorneys and tenants are experiencing wait times of over half an hour when they call Superior Court Clerks’ Offices.
+- Attorneys and tenants are experiencing wait times of over half an hour when they call or text Superior Court Clerks’ Offices.

 - Tenants participating in remote mediations are agreeing to stipulated judgments they do not understand because they cannot read the written agreement on their phones;

 - Tenants who are unable to access the Teams platform used for remote hearings and mediations can only participate by audio;

 - Tenants who are only able to participate by audio are not able to see what is happening and do not know what to do once they connect;

 - Tenants who do not have access to a phone or computer are not given an in-person option, so they are unable to attend.